martymac/jfbuild/README.md

    * FreeBSD 11: `sudo pkg install gmake sdl2`
 2. Open a terminal, change into the source code directory, and compile the engine and test game with: `make` or `gmake` (BSD)
-3. Assuming that was successful, run the test game with: `(cd kenbuild-data; ../game)`
+3. Assuming that was successful, run the test game with: `./kenbuild-data/game`

 ### macOS